 Another way to encourage compliance is to monitor usage.
 While it is rarely desirable to monitor individuals, it is helpful to know how often a particular dispenser has been used and how much product has been consumed.
 Knowing how many times a dispenser has been used and comparing this with the number of patient contacts by the clinical and nursing team should give a reasonable indication of whether they are complying with agreed standards.
 If not, additional awareness and training can be provided and the subsequent change in usage patterns assessed.

-While widely used, the drawbacks of these formulations in terms of effectiveness and safety are well known.
-Alternative formulations with Accelerated Hydrogen Peroxide (AHP) as the active ingredient offer numerous advantages with few limitations[v] and their use is growing in popularity.
+While widely used, the drawbacks of these formulations are well noted in terms of effectiveness as well as safety and there seems to be a gradual shift towards safer, quicker and more effective disinfectants.
+Alternative formulations with Accelerated Hydrogen Peroxide (AHP) as the active ingredient offer numerous advantages with few limitations.[ii]

 The key requirement from any disinfectant in healthcare settings is efficacy – to prevent the introduction of potentially harmful pathogens and infections.
 These can range from hospital associated infections such as MRSA and C. diff to infections common in any setting, such as influenza and Norovirus.
 Effective surface disinfection is especially important in healthcare because patients are likely to be frail and vulnerable.

 It is important to select disinfectants capable of killing pathogens of concern.
 Problem pathogens, such as norovirus and C. diff., might not be killed by conventional disinfectants.
 Contact times must be realistically short so that any pathogens are killed before the surface dries.
 Disinfectants with long contact times may require reapplication to ensure pathogens are killed.
 This can be impractical, time-consuming and inefficient.